WANTED FOR MURDER

 Tommy is a Toronto resident and of Vietnamese background.
 He is believed to be in the Greater Toronto Area evading his arrest.
 He may be driving a late-model dark colour sedan, perhaps a blue Honda Accord.
 At the time of this offence, Tommy was pre-registered to attend George Brown College in Toronto in Film studies.

 Anyone offering Ngo assistance in evading arrest may be considered an accessory after the fact.
-Article 240 of the Criminal Code of Canada states that “every one who is an accessory after the fact to murder is guilty of an indictable offence and liable to imprisonment for life.”
+Section 240 of the Criminal Code of Canada states that “every one who is an accessory after the fact to murder is guilty of an indictable offence and liable to imprisonment for life.”

 Description:First Name:Ton Quoc-HoangLast Name:NgoDate of Birth:October 1994Place of Birth:OntarioGender:MaleHeight:5 ft 06 in / 168 cmWeight:135 lbs / 61 kgEye Colour:BrownHair Colour:BlackCultural Background:Vietnamese